 If its tiny physique and soft gaze are already pulling on your heartstrings, and you are considering adding one to your household, read on to make sure it is the right choice for you.

-The Origins and History of the Teacup Bichon Frise
+The Origin and History of the Teacup Bichon Frise

 The AKC does not recognize the Teacup Bichon Frise, as it is a relatively new trend for specialty breeders to breed to greater physical extremes than its predecessors.
 As such, there is not much actual history on the Teacup; however, its parent breed, the Bichon, is an ancient dog with a proud lineage.